mcd500/teep-device/docs/cloning_and_building.md

 #### Write to SD card
 <br />
-Please follow below below steps to write the teep-device binaries to SD-card
+Please follow below steps to write the teep-device binaries to SD-card

 - Insert SD card to your PC for Unleashed
 - Copy the binaries to SD card